sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-17_the-great-bhaskararaya-makhindra.md

 +++
-title = "The great bhAskararAyaxa0makhIndra"
+title = "The great bhAskararAya makhIndra"

 +++
 The redoubtable bhAskararAya was one of the greatest shrauta sacrificers